 |

+Building resilient networks: power requirements in the mobile era I'm exploring how power requirements in the mobile era reshape sustainability, resilience, and network planning.
+Can we reuse kit, design for repair, and cut waste while still meeting rising demand?
+It's a practical, optimistic path if we treat power as a first-class network feature ...
 Is digital money about to go mainstream in 2026?
-Digital money is edging closer to everyday life, with regulators, banks and central banks aligning.
-This post looks at what might click into place in 2026, from tokenised payments to a UK digital pound.
-It's not guaranteed, but the direction feels clear ...
+Discover the future of digital money in 2026, from tokenised payments to a UK digital pound.
+Stay ahead of the curve with our insights ...
 Datacentres Demand Power and Water: How Will AI Affect Our Resources?
 The rise of datacentres, fuelled by generative AI and quantum processors, is driving unprecedented demands for power and water ...
 Do You Test Your Email Systems Regularly?
 I recently sent an email to someone I had corresponded with previously but thought it weird when I got a bounce-back ...
 Spending billions on AI startups: A Disturbing Trend in Valuations Spending billions on AI startups leads to inflated valuations for companies producing subpar technology with questionable utility ...
 The Importance Of Being Earnest I believe that 'people buy from people', yet we seem to be in a world where people are pressured into buying technology ...
 Thanks to cybercrime, do we need a new internet?
 Combat cybercrime and protect your online presence.
 Rebuild trust in the internet with accountable platforms and stronger standards ...
 What's Your Back Up Strategy?
 Don't make the same mistake I did - back up your data!
 Learn from my experience and avoid losing important information ...
 AI vs human writing: which one is best?
 AI vs human writing compared - an experiment using AI systems to write a blog post.
 See the results and decide for yourself ...,